 11. CONFLICTS OF INTEREST: Directors are bound by the provisions of Title 18, section 1359, Idaho Code.

-12. MEETINGS: (IC 42-3210) The Board shall meet on the second Wednesday of each month at 2p.m. in the maintenance building at the WaterLife Discovery Centre, 2100 Lakeshore Drive, Sagle.
+12. MEETINGS: (IC 42-3210) The Board shall meet on the third Wednesday of each month at 2p.m. at the WaterLife Discovery Centre, 1591 Lakeshore Drive, Sagle.
 Special meeting may be held as needed upon notice to each Board member.
 Three (3) Board members shall constitute a quorum at any meeting.
 All meetings shall be open to the public (67-2342).
 Written minutes shall be taken and shall, at a minimum, include names of Directors present, all motions and their disposition, the results of all votes and, upon request of a Director, the vote of each Director by name.
 (67-2344)

-13. MEETING NOTICE AND AGENDAS: The time, date and location of all regularly scheduled meetings for the year shall be posted and maintained on the gate at the entrance to the maintenance building at 1670 Lakeshore Drive, on the District web site, on the front entrance door to the Administrative Office on 2nd Ave, Sandpoint and published in the Bonner County Daily Bee.
+13. MEETING NOTICE AND AGENDAS: The time, date and location of all regularly scheduled meetings will be posted and maintained on the door of the Water Life Discovery Center, 1591 Lakeshore Drive, on the District web site, on the front entrance door to the Administrative Office on 4th Ave, Sandpoint and published in the Bonner County Daily Bee.
 An agenda shall be posted at least 48 hours before each regular meeting and at least 24 hours before each special meeting.
 An agenda may be amended, provided that a good faith effort is made to include, in the original agenda notice, all items known to be probable items of discussion.
 If an amendment is proposed after an agenda has been posted and less than 48 hours prior to a regular meeting or less than 24 hours prior to a special meeting, the proposed amendment shall be posted but shall not become effective until a motion is made, and passed, at the meeting to amend the agenda.
 An agenda may be amended after the start of a meeting upon a motion that states the reason for the amendment and states the good faith reason why the agenda item was not included in the original agenda posting.

 14. EXECUTIVE SESSION: An executive session at which members of the public are excluded may be held for specific purposes outlined in the Idaho Open Meeting Law (IC 67-2340 through 67-2347).
 The motion to go into executive session shall identify the specific subsection of the Code that authorizes the executive session.
 There shall be a roll call vote on the motion, requiring a 2/3 vote, and the vote shall be recorded in the minutes.
 The exceptions to the general policy in favor of open meetings shall be narrowly construed.
 It shall be a violation of this act to change the subject within the executive session to one not identified within the motion to enter executive session.
 Any Board member who participates in a meeting which violates the Open Meeting Law shall be subject to civil penalty.
 The Board may meet in executive session: